We’re closing the disability inclusion gap through the power of business leadership

 There is a strong business case for strengthening inclusion of people with disabilities.
 The cost of excluding people with disabilities represents up to 7% of GDP in some countries.
 With 28% higher revenue, double net income, 30% higher profit margins, and strong next generation talent acquisition and retention, a disability-inclusive business strategy promises a significant return on investment.

 The Valuable 500 initiative was launched at our Annual Meeting in 2019 with the objective of setting a new global standard for workplace equality and disability inclusion.

-The Valuable 500 equips signatories with the tools and information required to embed inclusivity across their businesses.
+The Valuable 500 equips signatories with the tools and information required to embed inclusivity across their businesses in these areas.
 Research has been a big focus with the movement collaborating with Global Data to produce the world’s first series of Global Disability Trend Reports which track global progress on disability inclusion across business leadership, culture, and brand.
-A lack of comparable data on disability and evidence on programmes that work can impede understanding and action.
+A lack of comparable data on disability and evidence on programs that work can impede understanding and action.
 Understanding the numbers of people with disabilities and their circumstances can improve efforts to remove disabling barriers.

 How can you get involved?